teacher-aj/HeschelCS/README.md

 - You will **lose the second point immediately** if:
   - You repeat any of the above behaviors within the same class period
   - You argue about the loss of a classwork point
+- You will recieve +1 point if you arrive every day and go above and beyond in participation.
+You will see in your gradebook if you recieved this point

 ### Final Notes
 - I am **reasonable and understanding**—you’re kids and school days are long!